yakir12/AntsArticle.jl/README.md

    ```
    and paste it in the newly opened Julia-terminal, press Enter
 3. You can close the Julia-terminal after it's done running

+### Requirements
+1. Please note, **Julia version 1.4 or newer is required**, this will not work for older versions.
+2. The calibration currently requires Matlab™ with the Computer Vision Toolbox installed.

 ## How to use
 1. Start Julia -> a Julia-terminal popped up